tensorflow/benchmarks/perfzero/README.md

 move the dataset files into the directory specified by `--root_data_dirs`.
 The default `root_data_dir` is `/data`

-Here are a few useful optional flags.
-Run `python3 benchmark.py --help` to see detailed documentation for each flag.
+Here are a few selected optional flags.
+Run `python3 benchmark.py -h` to see detailed documentation for all supported flags.

 1) Use `--workspace=unique_workspace_name` if you need to run multiple benchmark using different workspace setup.
 One example usecase is that you may want to